adl805ktnfunkt/qo100/Readme.md

-# QO-100 Satellite Communication Project Summary
+# QO-100 Satellite Communication Projects

-This document details the QO-100 satellite communication setup, a significant development in amateur radio technology.
-Initially deployed at Peter's ham shack, this proof-of-concept demonstrates the practicality of the design.
-The project has attracted interest and active participation from the ham radio community, focusing on continuous development and refinement.
-It underscores a collective passion for innovating and building within the ham radio realm.
+This document presents various configurations for the QO-100 satellite communication systems.
+These projects are designed to engage and inspire active involvement from the ham radio community, emphasizing ongoing innovation and enhancement.
+They aim to highlight the shared enthusiasm for creativity and construction in the field of amateur radio.

+vy 73 de ADL805

 ---

 ## 1. QO-100 Satellite Communication Setup - Proof-of-concept 1 - IC-9700 at OE8PPLs shack
 The concept was crafted by Chris (OE8CKK) and Michi (OE8YML).
-It was successfully deployed at the ham shack of Peter (OE8PPL).
+Initially deployed at OE8PPLs Peter's ham shack, this proof-of-concept demonstrates the practicality of the design

 ![Concept for IC-9700](/drawings/qo100V1_200124.drawio.png)